 He even carried three men from the battlefield on his back– not once but three times!

-William Coltman was never interested in the fame or the glory – he even snubbed the great party that was put on in his honour when he received the Victoria Cross.
+William Coltman was never interested in the fame or the glory – he even snubbed the great party that was put on in his honor when he received the Victoria Cross.
 Instead, after leaving Buckingham Palace, he went straight home.

 Lance Corporal William Coltman famously said that he hoped there would be a time when there were no wars and no-one needed to win a Victoria Cross.